When John Lennon Spotted a UFO in New York

-Dangerous Minds reprints a conversation he had with Andy Warhol's Interview magazine where Lennon described what happened.
-"I was lying naked on my bed, when I had this urge," he said.
+"I was lying naked on my bed, when I had this urge," Lennon said in a conversation with Andy Warhol's Interview magazine.
 "So I went to the window, just dreaming around in my usual poetic frame of mind. ...
 There, as I turned my head, hovering over the next building, no more than 100 feet away was this thing with ordinary electric light bulbs flashing on and off round the bottom, one non-blinking red light on top."

 They took pictures, both with a Polaroid and a regular camera, but they turned up nothing.
-But they did call the police, who told them that they had received other calls about it.
+They also called the police, who told the couple that they had received other calls about it.